-Common ‘gnaw-spots’ include the sheathing around electrical cables, which present a significant fire risk, and pipes, which is likely to result in leaks, both water and gas.
+Common gnaw spots include the sheathing around electrical cables, which present a significant fire risk, and pipes, which are likely to result in leaks, water, and gas.

-Cinderblock, wood, glass, metal, bone - rats’ teeth will take on pretty much any challenge, which is why they can cause untold damage to both homes, businesses and the occasional finger.
+Cinderblock, wood, glass, metal, bone – a rat’s teeth will take on pretty much any challenge, which is why they can cause untold damage to homes, businesses, and the occasional finger.

 Flooding from gnawed pipes and electrical fires from chewed wires may be associated with rat infestations.

-As an adult the average rat can weigh between 12 -16 oz, with a body length of 6-8 inches.
-Their noses are blunt with small ears and small eyes.
-Rat fur is shaggy and coarse with variation in colours.
-The tail is shorter than the head and body combined and is quite scaly.
+As an adult, a rat can weigh between 12 -16 oz, with a body length of 6-8 inches.
+Their noses are blunt, with small ears and small eyes.
+Rat fur is shaggy, coarse, and varies in colours.
+The tail is shorter than the head and body combined.

-Rat’s droppings are 1/4 to 1/2 inch in length and are of a capsule shape with blunt ends.
-They are usually a shiny black but may vary according to their diets.
+Rat droppings are 1/4 to 1/2 inches and are capsule shape with blunt ends.
+They are usually shiny black but may vary according to their diets.

-Rats will leave a hind foot track of about an inch where a mouse’s track measure’s 3/8 of an inch or less.
-Rats will also drag their tails, leaving a mark between their feet tracks.
+Rats will leave a hind foot track of about an inch.
+Rats drag their tails, leaving a mark between their feet’ tracks.
 Unscented baby powder or flour, lightly sprinkled, can help you determine tracks and their runways as they cross suspected areas.

-Rat burrows can usually be found along foundations, beneath rubbish and underneath shrubbery.
-If the burrow is active it usually clear of vegetation.
-Rat runways are smooth and well packed.
+Rat burrows can be found along foundations, beneath rubbish, and underneath shrubbery.
+If the burrow is active, it is usually clear of vegetation.
+Rat runways are smooth and well-packed.
 Indoors, these runways are free of dust and dirt.

 Send us a message